LadyZeefa/Above-the-Clouds/README.md

 ## Editing the Modlist

 You can add what you want fairly easily as long as you are familiar with MO2.
 Just tick or untick any of the mods in the list.
+Make sure you're reading carefully and don't have multiple mods of the same type activated.

 ## Updating the Modlist